 - Making good choices.

-When you join Mommy Steps, a registered nurse is here to work with you during your pregnancy.
-A Mommy Steps nurse can help you and your baby get the right care.
+When you join Mommy Steps, Mommy Steps educator is here to work with you during your pregnancy to help you and your baby get the right care.

 Mommy Steps can answer questions about: